The Hunting Wives

 The Hunting Wives is an American drama television series based on the novel of the same name by May Cobb.
 It stars Brittany Snow, Malin Akerman, Evan Jonigkeit, Katie Lowes, George Ferrier, Dermot Mulroney, Jaime Ray Newman, and Chrissy Metz.
-The series premiered on Netflix on July 21, 2025, in the USA and on other streaming services elsewhere.
-In September 2025, the series was renewed for a second season.
+The series premiered on Netflix on July 21, 2025.
+In September 2025, the series was renewed for a second season which is set to premiere on November 26, 2026.
+A third season is in development.

 Premise

-Sophie, a wife and mother who moves from Massachusetts to the fictional East Texas town of Maple Brook with her husband, Graham, is drawn into the glamorous, dangerous world of a socialite named Margo and her elite clique, the "Hunting Wives."
+Sophie, a wife and mother who moves from Massachusetts to the fictional East Texas town of Maple Brook with her husband, Graham, is drawn into the glamorous, dangerous world of a socialite named Margo and her elite clique, the "Hunting Wives".
 As Sophie gets closer to Margo, she becomes entangled in a web of obsession, secrets, and ultimately murder, when a teenage girl, Abby, is found dead in the woods where the Hunting Wives meet.